Resources

 1. Cracks in the Walls or Ceiling

-Water damage can cause cracks in the walls or ceiling, which can weaken the structure of your home.
-If you notice cracks in your walls or ceiling, you should have them inspected by a professional.
+Water damage can cause cracks in the walls or ceiling, which can weaken the structure of your home and cause wall leaks.
+If you notice wet walls or cracks in your walls or ceiling, you should have them inspected by a professional.
 They can determine the cause of the problem and recommend the necessary repairs.

 1. Swollen or Soft Drywall

-Water damage can cause drywall to become swollen or soft, which can be a sign of water damage.
+Water damage can cause the drywall to become swollen or soft with bubbling paint, which can be a sign of water damage.
 If you notice that your drywall feels spongy or soft to the touch, it could be a sign of water damage.
 You should have it inspected by a professional to determine the extent of the damage and the necessary repairs.

 1. Water Stains on the Floor